Gaussianization and eigenvalue statistics for random quantum channels (III): Tensor products of quantum channels

-Since we are interested in the asymptotic $n \to \iy$ ($c$ is a constant), we want to minimize $\mathcal P_n$.
-The following inequalities are standard (cf Lemma \ref{lem:S_p}):
+Since we are interested in the asymptotic $n \to\iy$ ($c$ is a constant), we want to minimize $\mathcal P_n$.
+The following inequalities are standard (cf. Lemma~\ref{lem:S_p}):

-and thus $\mathcal P_n \geq 2p-2$ with equality iff $\alpha_U = \beta_U = \alpha_V = \beta_V = \alpha$ and $\alpha$ is on a geodesic between $\id$ and $\gamma$.
+and thus $\mathcal P_n \geq2p-2$ with equality iff $\alpha_U = \beta _U = \alpha_V = \beta_V = \alpha$ and $\alpha$ is on a geodesic between $\id$ and $\gamma$.
 By choosing the obvious $n^2$ rescaling, we get

-and one recognizes in the last sum the $p$-th moment of the Free Poisson distribution of parameter $c^2$.
-This shows that the the matrix $Z$ converges \emph{in moments} to the limiting Marchenko-Pastur distribution.
-The argument for the almost sure convergence relies on the Borel-Cantelli lemma and can be found in the Appendix. \end{proof}
+and we recognize in the last sum the $p$th moment of the free Poisson distribution with parameter $c^2$.
+This shows that the the matrix $Z$ converges \textit{in moments} to the limiting Marchenko--Pastur distribution.
+The argument for the almost sure convergence relies on the Borel--Cantelli lemma and can be found in the \hyperref[appm]{Appendix}. \end{pf}

-The von Neumann entropy of the output can be calculated in a fashion simillar to Corollary \ref{cor-entropy}.
+The von Neumann entropy of the output can be calculated in a fashion similar to Corollary~\ref{cor-entropy}.

-\begin{proposition} Almost surely, in the limit $n \to \iy$, the von Neumann entropy of the matrix $Z$ satisfies
+\begin{proposition} Almost surely, in the limit $n \to\iy$, the von Neumann entropy of the matrix $Z$ satisfies

 \end{proposition}